 For desktop PCs, that obviously means the monitor, keyboard and mouse, but there’s nothing to stop you opening the case and stripping out any components to use in your new PC.
 Simply installing your old hard drive in your new PC as a secondary D: drive is much quicker than trying to transfer your files by another method, for example.

 Laptops aren’t quite so easy to recycle piecemeal, but memory can be reused and even a 2.5-inch laptop hard drive can be converted into a portable USB drive with a suitable external enclosure kit.

 6. Use it to practice PC building

-If you’re ever wanted to build your own desktop PC, a good way to start is by taking one apart and putting it back together.
-The inside of a computer case may seem like a daunting tangle of cables and complicated parts, but they’re really highly modular systems than can be disassembled in a matter of minutes once you know how everything fits together.
+If you ever wanted to build your own desktop PC, a good way to start is by taking one apart and putting it back together.
+The inside of a computer case may seem like a daunting tangle of cables and complicated parts, but they’re really highly modular systems that can be disassembled in a matter of minutes.
+Once you know how it all fits together, that is.

-Just remember to take any necessary safety precautions (unplug from the mains, ground yourself against static electricity and never disassemble the power supply) and use the appropriate tools.
+Just remember to take the necessary safety precautions: unplug it from the mains, ground yourself against static electricity and never disassemble the power supply.
+Use the appropriate tools, too.